Skip to content

 Is dream a regular or irregular verb?

-Well, it depends on the form you use.
-Dream-ed is regular since it ends in –ed, whereas dreamt is irregular since it does not.
+It depends on which form you use.
+Dream-ed is regular since it ends in “-ed”, whereas dreamt is irregular since it does not.
 Dream belongs to a special class of verbs that accepts two forms as both the past tense and past participle.
 Here’s a chart of other verbs that partake in the same verb pattern as dream.

 I often dream about my future.